 Regardless, meditation can present a way for a person to more fully be a participant in their own experience.
 It’s possible to notice and modulate mood more effectively, to better steer oneself towards happiness, and to notice the intricacy and beauty that the world presents us in each waking moment.
 Though I have yet to find them myself, I also believe meditation to be a compass for navigating the most expansive continents of well-being and happiness to be found in the landscape of the human mind.

 Or so I’ve learned while sitting.

-    Is Trent right that most of religion can’t be “salvaged” for use in a scientific worldview?
+Is Rae right that most of religion can’t be “salvaged” for use in a scientific worldview?
 And how do his claims stack up against nature-based, immanent religions?